not-a-dev0/guides/best-practices/README.md

 JavaScript
 ----------
-* Use JavaScript with [babel], or another language that compiles to JavaScript.
+* Use the latest stable JavaScript syntax with a transpiler, such as [babel].
 * Include a `to_param` or `href` attribute when serializing ActiveRecord models, and use that when constructing URLs client side, rather than the ID.